Macroplata: Description

 Macroplata bore an elongated skull, with more than half of its cranial length taken up by a roughly triangular snout.
 The premaxillae (front upper jaw bones) bear six teeth each, with the first being the smallest and the second, third, and fourth the largest.
 Together, they form the rounded region at the front of the jaw, and have a rough outer surface bearing foramina, ridges, and grooves.
 The snout is constricted where the premaxillae border the maxillae (the larger upper jaw bones).
 These bones continue to contact each other until they reach the level of the external nares (openings for the nostrils).
 While the premaxillae become narrow beyond this point, they extend far back on the skull, forming a ridge rearward of the external nares.
 The top side of each maxilla is ornamented like that of the premaxillae.
 The front edges of the orbits (eye openings) are formed by the maxillae.
 The maxillae also seem to make up the front and outer rims of the external nares, although poor preservation makes it difficult to verify this.
 The better-preserved maxilla of the holotype bears 18 alveoli (tooth sockets), with the smallest at the back.
 The maxillary teeth are separated from the premaxillary teeth by a gap (diastema).
 The teeth of Macroplata have circular cross-sections and possess vertical ridges that all at least come close to the tooth's tip (few actually reach it).

 The frontals of Macroplata are long, spanning from external nares to temporal fenestrae (large openings at the back of the skull), and widen towards the back of the skull.
-They bear foraminae and probably formed the rear edges of the external nares.
+They bear foramina and probably formed the rear edges of the external nares.
 The frontals are separated from each other by the premaxillae in the front and the parietals (bones at the back of the skull roof) at the rear, with a small area of contact between.
 The frontals articulate with the prefrontals above the orbits.
 The prefrontals form part the orbits' upper edge.
 The postfrontals form the border between the orbits and the temporal fenestrae, and each bone bearing a ridge running perpendicularly to the skull's length.
 Upon the discovery of Macroplata, its pineal foramen was claimed to be both large and small by different sources.
 As it was later obscured by plaster, its true size is unknown.